idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Reviewing translations and proofreading can either be done within a CAT tool, especially with the Track Changes feature, via an exported Word or RTF bilingual table or on the exported target document itself.

-Let’s take each scenario separately :
+Let’s take each scenario separately:

 **Track changes (in a CAT tool):**